 I have to practice what I preach when it comes to having a plan before I shop.
 It’s mid March and I’m getting the spring shopping itch!
 There are so many pretty colors in the stores plus fun jackets, lovely bags, floral prints and Easter dresses.
 (If you NEED those items, now is a great time to shop!)
 But first I’m taking time to inventory what I have, find the holes and look at what I have going on this spring.
 I use these worksheets and they’re a free download for you, too.
 Before you buy any spring clothes, do these five things.
 From there I’ll create my spring capsule wardrobe and figure out if there are pieces or colors I truly need.
 I’ll consider shoes and jewelry, too, because oftentimes, pieces don’t get worn simply for lack of accessories.

 In the Phoenix area, our winter is pretty mild but we do wear sleeves, boots and the occasional sweater.
-(Confession: I never fully switched over my wardrobe to “fall/winter” because it’s so short lived and the only real difference is a few sweaters.)
-Then in March or April, we can put away all of that stuff until at least November!
+Then in April or so, we can put away all of that stuff until at least November!
 So we wear spring and summer clothes for about nine months out of the year.
 In summer here, offices, stores and businesses often crank the air conditioning so everyone takes along a sweater or jacket.
 When outside, it’s all about cool and comfortable.

 For women living in warm climates like Phoenix or anywhere in the south, I encourage you to have a larger wardrobe of warm-weather clothes when they’re what you wear 75% of the year!

 Women in colder climates don’t need as many tanks and shorts so it’s OK to give yourself a week’s worth or more so you’re not doing laundry constantly.
 Especially if you actually sweat in your clothes!